SujalAhrodia/Algorithms_DS/README.md

 >1.
 Given an unsorted array of integers, find the length of longest continuous increasing subsequence (subarray).
 >2.
 Given a read only array of n + 1 integers between 1 and n, find one number that repeats in linear time using less than O(n) space and traversing the stream sequentially O(1) times.
+>3.
+Given a list of non negative integers, arrange them such that they form the largest number.
 </details>